Observing geometry of quantum states in a three-level system: Experimental Details

 \subsection{Two classes of unitarily reducible JNRs in the case $d=n=3$}

 As mentioned in the main text, in the case $d=n=3$, there are ten possible categories of JNRs according to the number of ellipse $e$ and segment $s$.
 The experimental results of the eight unitarily irreducible classes are shown in the main text.
-The another two classes with $s=\infty,e=1$ and $s=\infty,e=0$ can be obtained by the experimental data of the former eight classes, as we will show below.

-Unitarily reducible means that the set of Hermitian matrices $\mathcal{F}$ is linearly dependent, thus the unitarily reducible JNRs can be derived by lower dimensional JNRs.
-For example, the JNR with $s=\infty,e=1$ can be generate by rotating the triangle $L(F_{51},F_{53})$ in Fig. \ref{fig:JNR_2d:d} about its axis of symmetry.
-It is obviously that the resulting JNR have infinite number of segments and a ellipse on its surface and can be represented as $L(F_{51},F_{53},F_{53})$, which is available from our experimental data.
-Similarly, for the case $s=\infty,e=0$, it can also be derived by a scaling and rotating of $L(F_{51},F_{52})$ in Fig. \ref{fig:JNR_2d:c}. \end{widetext}
+The another two classes with $s=\infty,e=1$ and $s=\infty,e=0$, which correspond to linearly dependent set of $\mathcal{F}$, can be obtained by lower dimensional JNRs.
+For example, the JNR with $s=\infty,e=1$ can be generated by the JNR of the following two matrices

+which is a circle belong the first class in \cref{fig:JNR_2d} and have the exact shape of the two-dimensional projection of a Bloch sphere on the $x-y$ plane.
+By simply adding a $z$ component that orthogonal to the nonzero two-dimensional subspace of $X$ and $Y$

+it is not hard to imagine that the resulting JNR is a cone, with one ellipse and infinite number of segments.
+For each $\langle Z\rangle$ value, the cross section of the JNR is a circle and when $\langle Z\rangle$ get larger, the radius of the circle get smaller.